 Most small business owners don’t have enough startup capital hanging around in their back pockets, so they’ll need to find funding.
 Business credit cards may work for smaller, one-time purchases, but most entrepreneurs will eventually search for a business loan.
 This can be done through the Small Business Administration (SBA) or a bank.
 Missouri also has a small business loan program.

-For a sole proprietorship or general partnership, you’ll have to do business under your own name unless you register for a “doing business as” or DBA name.
+For a sole proprietorship or general partnership, you’ll have to do business under your own name unless you register for a “doing business as” (DBA) name.
 For instance, if your name is Kevin Cogswell, and your company is a sole proprietorship, it’ll have to be called “Kevin Cogswell” unless you sign up for a DBA or “fictitious name.”

-Check local business registrations to make sure your name isn’t already taken, otherwise you may face legal issues from other companies.
+Check local business registrations to make sure your name isn’t already taken, otherwise, you may face legal issues from other companies.
 Some corporations and LLCs also use DBA names for marketing and business purposes.
-For instance, a restaurant may run a catering operation on the side, using a DBA name to differentiate both business lines.The best business name is simple enough to help you form an online presence through domain registration and social media profiles.
-It’s also distinct enough to define your brand identity and stand out in a sea of competitors.
+For instance, a restaurant may run a catering operation on the side, using a DBA name to differentiate both business lines.
+If you’ve chosen a name and are still in the process of setting things up, we can reserve a business name for you.

 Once you have a business name, you need to finish the rest of the paperwork.
 There can be a lot, so it’s best to stay organized.
-Keep the following in mind:

 In Missouri, not all companies need a business license.
 You’ll need to check with your local city clerk.
 For example, in St. Louis, all businesses need a Graduated Business License (GBL) and may also need industry-specific licenses.
 If you’re selling tangible personal property or services, you will also need a retail sales tax license unless you qualify for an exemption.

-Most businesses need some kind of insurance, if only to protect the business’s assets.
+Most businesses need some kind of insurance if only to protect the business’s assets.
 Most commonly, businesses have general liability insurance.
 If you hire employees, you’ll have to pay into things like workers’ compensation insurance and disability insurance.

-A great marketing strategy will get consumers in the door.
-In 2020, the focus is heavily on digital.
+A great marketing strategy will get consumers through your door.
+These days, the focus is heavily on digital.
 This includes a comprehensive cross-platform strategy on social media platforms like Facebook, Instagram, LinkedIn, Twitter, and YouTube.

-Additionally, you may want to sign up for Yelp, Google My Business, Angie’s list, and other local business registrations.
+Additionally, you may want to sign up for Yelp, Google My Business, Angie’s List, and other local business registrations.
 Print advertising can also be a good option, especially with a local approach, but it’s generally more expensive.